 concept of Gargoyles started between the 11th and the 13th Centuries.

-Many have open mouths because they also functioned downspouts to divert
+rainwater.
+Many have open mouths because they also functioned downspouts

 The Catholic Church originally used Gargoyles as a scary visual reminder to behave for their Pagan converts, many of whom were illiterate.
 They were something of a "sermon in stone", or a warning of sorts to teach the people how to behave in a non-written way.
 They are now pretty much ornamental and assume many different forms.

 Most gargoyles are grotesque, but stone carvers in the past also honored relatives and friends by carving their faces into them.
 As they evolved, they morphed into often very elaborate statuary.

 As Gargoyles evolved, they became symbols of sorts, using recurring themes, mostly related to Paganism.
 The five basic groups are listed below:

 .....Faces with multiple smaller figures and one large figure, or one figure with mouth agape and protruding tongue - symbolizes the insignificance of the individual and how vulnerable we are to larger powers.

 .....Detached heads - A real practice of the Celts, who were head hunters.
 They worshiped the heads they severed and believed these heads held supernatural powers.